Tessa BuddleExecutive Director

 Michelle is a creative arts therapist and community artist.
 Her route to this work was defined by her combined interest in the arts, mental well-being, and health promotion.
 She studied a degree in Psychology and Health Studies then went on to train as a Drama Therapist.
 After this, she worked within Social Services in several roles including work with looked after young people, roles in mental health development and health promotion.

 In recent years her work has concentrated on working through arts-based practice, supporting individuals and groups to explore issues and enrich their lives by developing life skills and insight through creative engagement.
-Michelle’s role within Collective Encounters is an Associate Lead Artist.
+Michelle leads Collective Encounters’ projects More Than, Where You’re At and the Black Maternal Health project.

 Eleanor KilroyYouth Participation Producer